m-labs/artiq/doc/manual/faq.rst

 Pages like :doc:`management_system` and :doc:`core_device` describe **specific components of the ARTIQ ecosystem** in more detail.
 If you want to understand more about device and dataset databases, for example, read the :doc:`environment` page; if you want to understand the ARTIQ Python dialect and everything it does or does not support, read the :doc:`compiler` page.

 Reference pages, like :doc:`main_frontend_tools` and :doc:`core_drivers_reference`, contain the detailed documentation of the individual methods and command-line tools ARTIQ provides.
 They are heavily interlinked throughout the rest of the documentation: whenever a method, tool, or exception is mentioned by name, like :class:`~artiq.frontend.artiq_run`, :meth:`~artiq.language.core.now_mu`, or :exc:`~artiq.coredevice.exceptions.RTIOUnderflow`, it can normally be clicked on to directly access the reference material.
+Notice also that the online version of this manual is searchable; see the 'Search docs' bar at left.

 .. _build-documentation: